PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-Now when you run your tests, you should see something like:
+Now when you run tests, you should see:

 ```plain
 assertion `left == right` failed